lyteloli/NekoGram/README.md

 # from NekoGram import Neko, types
 # neko = Neko(...)

-# Note: If your function has a unique name you can ignore “name” parameter
 @neko.function(name='menu_something')  # Pass the menu name to the “name” argument async def _(data: Neko.BuildResponse, message: Union[types.Message, types.CallbackQuery], neko: Neko):
     # Return True if you want start menu to be shown to a user
     pass
 ```
+> Note\: If your function has a unique name you can omit the “name” parameter

 ## Extras
 #### Pulling Neko object from context